ratgdo/homekit-ratgdo/README.md

 [![password](docs/webpage/password.png)](#password)

-The settings page allows you to input a new password (but username cannot be changed, it is always _admin_).
+The settings page allows you to input a new user name and password.
 Saving a new password will return you to the main webpage from which point you will have to authenticate with the new password to access the settings page or any of the action buttons (except for reboot).

 When you save settings from this page the ratgdo device will either return immediately to the main page or, if required, reboot return to the main page and after a 30-second countdown.